Lattice Field Theory Analysis of the Chiral Heisenberg Model: Introduction

 Another exponent $\eta_\Psi$ characterising critical correlations of the fermion field is needed for complete specification; since our results for the fermion correlator reviewed in Sec.~\ref{sec:fermions} below are exploratory we will not discuss $\eta_\Psi$ much in this work.

 One group of estimates, motivated by closeness to the microscopic physics, emerges from numerical simulation of the Hubbard model (\ref{eq:Hubbard}) using either quantum Monte Carlo (QMC), e.g.\ \cite{ParisenToldin:2014nkk,Otsuka:2015iba,Liu:2018sww,Otsuka:2020lhc,Xu:2020qbj,Liu:2021npk,Wang:2026jwf}, or hybrid Monte Carlo (HMC) simulations~\cite{Ostmeyer:2020uov,Ostmeyer:2021efs,Buividovich:2018yar,Buividovich:2018crq} employing imaginary time.
 A distinct group of QMC simulations~\cite{Lang:2018csk,Lang:2025cwl} employs the so-called SLAC formulation of the fermion hopping term, which better captures the symmetries of relativistic fermions at the price of introducing non-local tunnelling.
+The Mott insulator phase is manifested in studies of solid state materials like layered WSe${}_2$~\cite{Biedermann:2025dma,hawashin2025relativisticmotttransitionhighorder} and has recently even been observed experimentally~\cite{Ma2025RelativisticMT}, though critical exponents could not be extracted to date.
 A common feature of all these \twoPoneD~simulations is that since ultimately a time continuum limit is needed, distinct approaches are taken to discretising time and space directions.
 As reviewed in Sec.~\ref{sec:comparison} and Fig.~\ref{fig:compendium} below, these simulation-based estimates tend to yield exponent estimates $\nu^{-1}\gtrsim0.8$, $\eta_\Phi\lesssim1$, with a large spread, which has been attributed to the prevalence of severe finite volume effects~\cite{Wang:2026jwf}.

 Another group of estimates emerges from analytic or semianalytic calculations rooted in Euclidean quantum field theory: these include loop expansions about renormalisable models in the Gross-Neveu (GN) class in $d=2$~\cite{Ladovrechis:2022aof}, or Gross-Neveu-Yukawa (GNY) class\footnote{An exhaustive classification of GNY models setting out their field content and interaction symmetries can be found in \cite{Mitchell:2025oao}.} in $d=4$~\cite{Zerf:2017zqi,Ladovrechis:2022aof}, large-$N$ expansions in fixed dimensionality $d$~\cite{Gracey:2018qba}, or functional renormalisation group (FRG) approaches~\cite{Janssen:2014gea,Knorr:2017yze}.
 A unifying feature of such \threeD ~approaches is that Euclidean time is treated on the same footing as the spatial dimensions, up to boundary conditions.
 Since we're mainly interested in critical properties, the continuum limit may be taken uniformly across both temporal and spatial directions.
 Fig.~\ref{fig:compendium} shows that field theory-based estimates tend to have $\nu^{-1}\lesssim0.9$, $\eta_\Phi\gtrsim1$, again with a large spread.